CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Shadowcraft/Shadowcraft.md

 #### Shadow Leaping

 Shadow Leaping is a form of short range teleportation.
 The user must have access to a large shadow near them that is not their own shadow.
-They can use it as a door to a neighboring shadow, rematerializing there.
+They can use it as a door to a neighboring shadow, rematerialized there.

 #### Specialization: The Shadow Dragon